MakaylaLundry/Space-Research/index.md

 # Growth Chamber

 # Automated irrigation system
-In space, there are several systems implanted to water plants in space, each having its purpose of determining when a plant needs hydration correctly
+In space, there are several systems implanted to water plants in space, each having its purpose of determining when a plant needs hydration.

 - Passive Orbital Nutrient Delivery System (PONDS)
 - Lead Sensor